 Old Ordnance Survey Maps of Furness

-The following maps are taken from the OS 25" maps and reduced to a scale of approximately 15 inches to the mile.
+• The following maps are all taken from the OS 25" maps and reduced to a scale of approximately 15 inches to the mile.
 They are extremely detailed, showing individual houses, details such as railway tracks, pathways, pubs, factories and even minutiae such as fountains and signal posts.
-Obviously they cover quite a small area, normally a mile by a mile and a half each.
 Each map includes an introduction.
-For further details click on the links below.

-These are the maps we publish for the Furness area:
+These are the maps we publish for towns in 'Lancashire over the Water':

 • 16.03 Ulverston 1911 - published 1992; introduction by John Marsh